 Civil Engineering Degrees with a Concentration in Geotechnical Engineering

-Geotechnical Engineering is a research area within the Civil Engineering Program at the UMass Amherst College of Engineering.
+Geotechnical Engineering is a program area within the Civil Engineering Program at the UMass Amherst College of Engineering.
 Internationally recognized for excellence in teaching and research, the Geotechnical Engineering faculty is comprised of individuals with expertise in the areas of numerical modeling, earthquake engineering, soil rheology, in-situ characterization, full-scale field testing, and more.
 These diverse capabilities provide unique opportunities for collaborative research and a well-rounded curriculum.
 The program also has outstanding facilities for laboratory experimental research, field experimental research, spatial analysis, and numerical modeling, making Geotechnical Engineering an ideal environment for study and research for undergraduates and graduate students alike.

 B.S. in Civil Engineering with a concentration in Geotechnical Engineering